WiredPulse/Group_Policy/README.md

 # Allow SMB
 ### Computer Configuration -> Administrative Templates -> Network Connections -> Windows Firewall -> Domain Profile (Do Standard Profile as well)
-- Windows Firewall:All inbound file and printer sharing exception : Enabled it and add the applicable IP.
+- Windows Firewall:All inbound file and printer sharing exception : Enabled it and add the applicable IP(s).
 Once done, this will allow SMB. traffic from the specified IPs.

 # Disable Command Prompt
 ### User Configuration -> Policies -> Administrative Templates -> System